-Tax investigation insurance will protect you in the event that an enquiry is made into your tax return, or via a PAYE compliance visit.
+IR35 insurance will protect your limited company in the event that an enquiry is made into your tax return, or via a PAYE compliance visit.
 In some cases, this could result in a Tax Tribunal.

 Clearly, the costs of defending yourself during an investigation can be substantial, and for this reason, many small business owners and contractors take out tax protection insurance.